monch1962/minimise-docker-golang-image-size/README.md

 Oh, and that Google Cloud Shell is completely free for as long as I like.

 I also use Azure Pipelines or Google Cloud Build to give me a CI capability that requires minimal ongoing effort on my part.
-When I check code into a repo, either of those tools will jump in and test it to ensure I haven't broken anything with the latest changes.
+When I check code into a repo, either of those tools will automatically jump in and test it to ensure I haven't broken anything with the latest changes.
 That gets me away from having to execute tests locally.

 ## Make sure the code actually works